txt/se20/docs/l20abstraction.md

      - Where you grab whole layers and move them to another piece hardware
  - Under the hood, again, this is abstraction.

-This tactic has been applied, successfully, dozens of times in the history of computing All these following use the same idea... abstraction
+Abstraction  has been applied, successfully, dozens of times in the history of computing All these following use the same idea... abstraction

 - Language features that simplify programming complex systems